Hi! I'm Adam. I like to make things for others to enjoy using; this is how I project myself onto the world.

 There's also a "making-of" video to go along with it.

 A simple 2D side-scrolling puzzle platformer created at DigiPen Institute of Technology.
 Don't tell anyone, but the special abilities are totally just the shield powers from Sonic the Hedgehog 3.
 Also, I'm quite honestly terrible at level design.

 I've been told that DigiPen now uses Super Magical Jumping Dude in its ProjectFUN summer programming/game design courses for high schoolers.
 That's pretty cool.

 Focusing on aesthetics over gameplay for the first time (I tend to do the opposite!), Rain Game is an adventure game (probably?) with an emphasis on atmosphere.
 I really like what I've made so far, but I'm not really sure where it's going to go next.

 A video game where you play as a systems technician who is using a command-line interface to re-establish communications with the manned International Lunar Research Base and figure out what went wrong.

 "Moba"-style video game and experiment to teach myself online gameplay synchronization methods, game engine architecture, and vector graphic drawing systems.
 I was using Cairo for the graphics — but not on the GPU — and I learned the hard way that pushing 1920×1080×4 bytes to the GPU each frame is pretty slow, as it turns out.
-I'll return to these ideas again one day, probably using workbench.
+I didn't know any better.
+I'll return to these ideas again one day.

 Attempt at creating a rival to Dotabuff, a Dota 2 player stats tracker.
 Eventually ceased progress once it became apparent that several database servers would be necessary to compete with Dotabuff.